ralna/defcon/README.md

 [![Pipelines](https://bitbucket-badges.useast.atlassian.io/badge/pefarrell/defcon.svg)](https://bitbucket.org/pefarrell/defcon/addon/pipelines/home)
 [![CircleCI](https://circleci.com/bb/pefarrell/defcon.svg?style=svg)](https://circleci.com/bb/pefarrell/defcon)

+To run the tests yourself, do

+    mpiexec -n 2 py.test-3 -x -v .

+when everything is installed.

 ## Code Examples

 The easiest way to learn how to use it is to examine the examples in